smessie/Article-ESWC2024-DFDP/content/implementation.md

 Example of N3 rule describing HTTP request policy to be executed on the form submission event.
 </figcaption>
 </figure>

-When constructing the form, users must specify bindings for each field, which are URIs semantically describing the fields.
-Users must manually enter these bindings.
-To simplify this process, they can utilize prefixes, which are automatically expanded to full URIs via the [prefix.cc](https://prefix.cc) API.
-As an example, `ex:MyField` will become `http://example.org/MyField`.
-<span class="comment" data-author="RT">I'm pretty sure there is some related work around guessing proper predicates for human-written labels.
-It would be good to look for those, and cite them if applicable in any way.</span>

 ### FormRenderer and FormCli